The Changing State of Matter

-Matter cannot be created or destroyed, but can change from one state to the other with the application or removal of heat (temperature).
-Each time matter changes state, it is simply the movement of molecules in them speeding up or slowing down.
+Matter cannot be created or destroyed but can change from one state to another with the application or removal of heat (temperature).
+Each time matter changes states, it is simply the movement of molecules in them speeding up or slowing down.

-The scientific term for water turning into gas (vapour) as a result of heat application is evaporation (to evaporate).
+The scientific term for water turning into a gas (vapor) as a result of heat application is evaporation (to evaporate).
 Water evaporates when it reaches boiling point.

-When you reduce the heat and bring down the temperature in the gas, the molecules in the vapour slow down and gradually turn back into liquid.
-The scientific term for gas turning into liquid as a result of heat loss is condensation (to condense).
+When you reduce the heat and bring down the temperature in the gas, the molecules in the vapor slow down and gradually turn back into a liquid.
+The scientific term for gas turning into a liquid as a result of heat loss is condensation (to condense).

-Now, take the ice (solid) from the freezer, and place it in room temperature.
+Now, take the ice (solid) from the freezer, and place it at room temperature.
 Soon the ice begins to melt.
-The point at which solids melt into liquid is known as melting point.
+The point at which solids melt into liquid is known as the melting point.